ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Proposed Method

 \subsection{MEGNet}

-CSRNet~\cite{li2018csrnet} shows that $1\times1$ convolutional operations can realize global brightness changes and contrast adjustment.
+CSRNet~\cite{he2020conditional} shows that $1\times1$ convolutional operations can realize global brightness changes and contrast adjustment.
 Due to its simplicity and effectiveness, our MEGNet also uses $1\times1$ convolution to constitute our generator and produce images under different exposure values.
 Furthermore, to generate images according to the given exposure, we design a conditional branch inspired by TMNet~\cite{xu2021temporal}.
 The exposure difference$\Delta EV$ between the output and the input images is transformed to the exposure condition by fully connected layers to denote the lighting difference between the two images.
 Moreover, since the generation is manipulated pixel by pixel independently through $1\times1$ convolution, a global image prior is also incorporated in the conditional branch to guide the process and ensure global image consistency.

-Based on MEGNet, we generate four images $I_{e_0^{--}}, I_{e_0^-}, I_{e_0^+}, I_{e_0^{++}}$ by referring the input image $I_{e_0}$ and four corresponding $\Delta EV=-1.5,-1.0,1.0,1.5$.
+Based on MEGNet, we generate four images, denoted as $I_{e_0^{--}}, I_{e_0^-}, I_{e_0^+}, I_{e_0^{++}}$, by referring the input image $I_{e_0}$ and four corresponding $\Delta EV=-1.5,-1.0,1.0,1.5$.
 The base generation network involves three $1\times1$ convolutional layers with the activation function ReLU.
-The global brightness information is extracted by an encoder and concatenated with the exposure-related condition to generate the feature modulation parameters by two fully-connected layers.
+The global brightness information is extracted by an encoder and concatenated with the exposure-related condition to generate the feature modulation parameters by two fully connected layers.
 Given the parameters, the conditional branch dynamic modulates the intermediate features within the base network by performing the following affine transformation:

-where $MEGf_{n}$ is the intermediate feature at the $n^{th}$ layers ($n=1\sim3$) and $\alpha_{n}, \beta_{n}$ are the modulation parameters.
+where $MEGf_{n}$ is the intermediate feature at the $n^{th}$ layers ($n=1\sim3$); $\alpha_{n}$ and $\beta_{n}$ are the modulation parameters.